tahiri-lab/super-RF/README.md

 ## Contact
 If you have any question or feedback, do not hesitate to reach us at :
-- Nadia Tahiri : nadia.tahiri@usherbrooke.ca
+- Nadia Tahiri : Nadia.Tahiri@USherbrooke.ca
-- Matthieur Willems : matthieu.willems@claurendeau.qc.ca
 - Arthur Debeaupte : debeaupte.arthur@gmail.com